How to Get to Morzine

 Transfer options are available to suit all budgets, with transfers ranging from cheap yet reliable scheduled and shared shuttles all the way to executive and luxury transfers, as well as everything in between.
 The choice is all yours.

 When it comes to the least hassle, a transfer with Ski-Lifts is by far your best option.
 You simply walk up to our desk in Geneva Airport and you will be met by your driver.
-Then it’s a case of relaxing and letting the driver do the rest of the work until you arrive at your accommodation in Morzine.
+Then it’s a case of relaxing and letting the driver do the rest of the work, until you arrive at your accommodation in Morzine.
+Job done until you’re ready to go home!

-Hassle-free especially applies to you if you’re planning on bringing your own skis.
-All of our transfers to Morzine include ski carriages, so you can bring them on the transfer for free.
+Hassle-free especially applies to you if you’re planning on bringing your own skis!
+Luckily, for all the most enthusiastic, family, beginner and professional skiers that we service, all of our transfers to Morzine include ski carriages, so you can bring them on the transfer for free.

-Minimum journey time – 1 hour 25 minutes.
+Minimum journey time – 1 hour 20 minutes.
+Pros of this journey:

 Public bus to Morzine

-Taking the bus from Geneva to Morzine is a good option to keep the costs down to an absolute minimum, but it will involve changes along the way and it will take significantly longer than taking a transfer.
+Taking the public bus from Geneva to Morzine is a good option to keep the costs down to the absolute minimum, but it will involve various stops and changes along the way, and it will take significantly longer than taking a ski transfer.

 When you jump on the bus at Geneva Gare Routiere, you’ll then have to head to Thanon-les-Bains on the T71 line, which takes approximately 1 hour.
 From there take the 91 bus to Morzine, which takes a further 50 minutes.
 Another option is to take the long bus from Geneva Airport to Cluses (T74) which takes 1 hour 20 minutes and then the bus from there to Morzine, which takes another 50 minutes.